Ahmed-Abdlhameed/HTML/README.md

-# Summary Of HTML Markup Language Topics, Notes & Assignments:
+# Summary of HTML Markup Language Topics, Notes & Assignments:

 This repository contains a collection of notes, assignments and practice tasks that I’ve completed to enhance my understanding of HTML markup language.
 Each folder represents a different set of topics, showcasing how I approached and learned each concept.

 ---

-## Table Of Contents
+## Table of Contents

 1. [Assignments](#assignments)
    - [11 - 14: Links, Images and Lists](#11---14-links-images-and-lists)